 Planning a day excursion from Sydney?
-Southern Highlands offers a perfect option for a day trip from Sydney if you want to enjoy beautiful rustic landscapes, rolling hills, relaxed lifestyle and plenty of historical architecture.
+Southern Highlands offers a perfect option for a day trip from Sydney if you want to enjoy beautiful rustic landscapes, cool temperatures, a relaxed lifestyle and plenty of historical architecture.
 In recent years plenty of affluent Sydneysider families have bought properties in these laid back towns because of open spaces, bigger landholding and amazing quality of life at a driving distance from the city of Sydney.

 How to get to Southern Highlands from Sydney